spyketdog/Hands_On_Machine_Learning/README.md

 Projects from the book.

-The housing project using the regression model RMSE.
+For a more complete view of the files please use:

-For a more complete view please use https://hub.mybinder.org/user/spyketdog-hands-achine_learning-s1se5cow/notebooks/housing_data_ex_fp.ipynb
+housing_data_ex_fp.ipynb: https://hub.mybinder.org/user/spyketdog-hands-achine_learning-s1se5cow/notebooks/housing_data_ex_fp.ipynb